-The Board shall have the right to update and to amend this Agreement without detriment to students enrolled in the programme, when this is necessary for the sustainable development of the Programme.
-For implementing any modification, which has not been already accounted for in the present Agreement, the following procedure shall apply:
+The Board shall have the right to update and to amend this agreement without detriment to students enrolled in the Programme when this is necessary for the sustainable development of the Programme.
+For implementing any modification, which has not been already accounted for in the present agreement, the following procedure shall apply:

-- 1. The Board shall make the decision to amend this Agreement, preferably by unanimous consent; - 2.
-The Director shall circulate among the Local Coordinators the text of the amendment decided by the Board; - 3.
-The Local Coordinators shall seek formal endorsement of the amendment, which shall be signed by the Partners' legal representatives; - 4.
-The Director shall collect the formal endorsements by each Partner; - 5.
-The amendment may only become effective if it was endorsed by all the Partners.
+- 1. The Board shall make the decision to propose an amendment to this agreement, preferably by unanimous consent; - The Director shall circulate among the Local Coordinators the text of the proposed amendment; - 3.
+The Local Coordinators shall submit the proposed amendment for agreement to their decision-making bodies; - 4.
+Upon approval by all Partners the amendment shall be signed by all Partners;

-During one period of Erasmus Mundus/Erasmus+ funding based on a contract between the European Commission and the EMLE Consortium, the following additional conditions shall hold for any non-minor modification of the present Agreement to become effective:
+During one period of Erasmus Mundus/Erasmus+ funding, based on a contract between the European Commission and the EMLE Consortium, the following additional conditions shall hold for any non-minor modification of the present agreement to become effective:

-- The Board decision to amend this Agreement shall be made in concert with the EM Coordinator.
-The EM Coordinator may deny his/her consent if the proposed amendment is in conflict with the regulations or the guidelines of Erasmus Mundus/Erasmus+; - 7.
-The EM Coordinator shall seek, without delay, approval of the proposed amendment by the European Commission; - 8.
-The European Commission shall formally approve the proposed amendment in the context of an amendment procedure; - 9.
-The effects of the amendment shall be postponed until the academic year, following the approval by the European Commission.
+- 5. The Board's proposal to amend this agreement shall be made in concert with the EM Coordinator.
+The EM Coordinator may deny his/her consent if the proposed amendment is in conflict with the regulations or the guidelines of Erasmus Mundus/Erasmus+; - 6.
+The EM Coordinator shall seek, without delay, approval of the proposed amendment by the European Commission; - 7.
+The European Commission shall formally approve the proposed amendment in the context of an amendment procedure; - 8.
+The effects of the amendment shall be postponed until the academic year following the approval by the European Commission.

-Changes in the contents or in the structure of the Programme as specified in the present Agreement and in its Annexes, other than the regular updating of the contents of the individual courses, shall not be considered minor modifications for the purposes of this Section.
-When one amendment cannot be formally endorsed by one or more Partners, the Board shall decide whether to withdraw the amendment or to continue the present Agreement without the dissenting Partner(s).
+Changes in the contents or in the structure of the Programme as specified in the present agreement and in its Annexes, other than the regular updating of the contents of the individual courses, shall not be considered minor modifications for the purposes of this section.
+When one amendment cannot be formally endorsed by one or more Partners, the Board shall decide whether to withdraw the amendment or to continue the present agreement without the dissenting Partner(s).

-Any change in the composition of the Consortium or in the role of each Partner therein, as specified in the present Agreement and in its Annexes, shall be considered a non-minor modification for the purposes of this Section.
-However, for the period preceding the application for one round of Erasmus Mundus/Erasmus+ funding, the modification of the EMLE partnership may be approved by the Board also remotely and may be endorsed by the Partners by way of Addendums to this Agreement.
+Any change in the composition of the Consortium or in the role of each Partner therein, as specified in the present agreement and in its Annexes, shall be considered a non-minor modification for the purposes of this section.
+However, for the period preceding the application for one round of EM funding, the modification of the EMLE partnership may also be approved by the Board remotely and may be endorsed by the Partners by way of addendums to this agreement.